 It’s important to learn how to properly calculate GDS and TDS to obtain a percentage as a general benchmark.
 To determine your GDS, you’ll need to add all of your monthly housing-related costs (mortgage, monthly property houses, HOA fees if applicable, etc.) and divide it by your gross monthly income.
 Then multiply that sum by 100 and you’ll have your GDS ratio.
 This percentage shows your current debt issues.

-Favorably, this number should fall below 30% to prove you’re not overwhelmed with debts.
+What is a good debt service ratio?
+Favorably, this number (the gross debt service ratio) should fall below 30% to prove you’re not overwhelmed with debts.
 Even just a few percentage points above this can mean you have far too many unacceptable expenses at the moment to safely borrow from a lender.

 For instance, if you have to pay over $12,000 a year in mortgage and several thousand dollars per year in property taxes, you’ll need to have an income falling above $50,000 or more to avoid going into debt.
 A lower income will be a red flag for a business loan.